I am on a quest not sure why to find a VCF with the lowest parts count. I could get one of those one Curtis chip clone

 I tried different cap values--anything from .01 to about .2 is worth a listen.
 The NPN can be whatever I figure, I used a 3904.
 I used a 741 for the opamp since that seems appropriate for the era.

 The 1MB values must be to not suck too much current out of whatever is feeding this filter I am guessing.
-I didn't mess with those values, but overall, parts values are not critical; from messing with this micro circuit the caps can be different values for instance and the VCF will still work.
-I mocked it up in everycircuit and it appears to be a lowpass of some stripe.
+I didn't change those values, overall, part values are not critical for this circuit; from messing with this micro circuit the caps can be different values for instance and the VCF will still work.

 So how does it sound?
 Well, strange.
-With a triangle wave going in it sounds to me like some of the filters you hear in really old japanese drum machines.
+With a triangle wave going in it sounds to me like some of the filters you hear in old japanese drum machines.
 It's worth taking 15 minutes and perfing I think.

 I may incorporate it into a Lunetta VCO sound maker I am building and then post some samples somewhere.

 Here is the schematic: